 Justice Adolfo S. Azcuna, from the Philippines, is currently serving his first term as ICJ Commissioner, having been elected in 2014.
 He served as an Associate Justice of the Supreme Court of the Philippines from 2002 to 2009.
 He was appointed to the Court by President Gloria Macapagal-Arroyo on October 24, 2002.
 He is the current Chancellor of the Philippine Judicial Academy (PHILJA), having been appointed to that position by the Supreme Court of the Philippines on June 1, 2009.
 On January 8, 2013, the Junior Chamber International (JCI) Senate Philippines and the Insular Life Assurance Co., Limited, conferred to Justice Azcuna the 2012 The Outstanding Filipino (TOFIL) Award in the field of Justice/Law.
 He joined a roster of 115 other Filipinos who have been previously recognized as Outstanding Filipinos.

-Imrana Jalal is currently serving her third term as Commissioner following her election in 2006 and re-election in 2011, and she has been a member of the ICJ Executive Committe untils 2017.
-She is a Fijian human rights lawyer, but is currently working for the Asian Development Bank in Manila as a gender specialist.
+Imrana Jalal is currently serving her third term as Commissioner following her election in 2006 and re-election in 2011, and she was a member of the ICJ Executive Committee until 2017.
+She is a Fijian human rights lawyer, but is currently working for the World Bank’s international accountability mechanism, the 3 member Inspection Panel, as its Chair.
+In this capacity she is a Vice-President at the Bank.
+Previously she was a Principal Gender Specialist at the Asian Development Bank.
 She is a former Commissioner of the Fiji Human Rights Commission.
-Imrana is a founding member of the Fiji Women’s Rights Movement and the Suva based, Pacific Regional Rights Resource Team (RRRT).
+Imrana is a founding member of the Fiji Women’s Rights Movement, the Suva based, Pacific Regional Rights Resource Team (RRRT) and the Lahore-based Women Living Under Muslim Law.

 A first term commissioner, Ms Mikiko Otani (Japan) is a member of the United Nations Committee on the Rights of the Child (CRC) (2017-) and a former Chair of the Committee on International Human Rights of the Japan Federation of Bar Associations.
 Prior to being elected as a member of the CRC, she was actively involved in the reporting process for Japan under the CRC and the CEDAW, representing NGOs.
 Admitted to the Tokyo Bar Association in 1990, Ms. Otani holds a Bachelor of Law from Sophia University in Tokyo (1987), Master of International and Public Affairs from Columbia University in New York (1999) and Master of Law from the University of Tokyo (2003).